SkoolNotes/Taproot/2020ML301/KBValidation.md

 ## Validation?

-- What do?
+What do?
 - Accuracy
-		- Easy,
+	- Easy, but not super effective / informative.
+-